"}'>Like radicals, anions, and cations, carbenes are also reactiv... | Channels for Pearson+

 3. Acids and Bases Acids and Bases

 Like radicals, anions, and cations, carbenes are also reactive intermediates.
-Looking at the structure of carbene shown below, explain why carbenes are also Lewis bases besides being Lewis acids.
+Considering the structure of carbene shown below, explain why carbenes are Lewis acids.

 Like radicals, anions, and cations, carbenes are also reactive intermediates.
-Looking at the structure of carbene shown below, explain why carbenes are also Lewis bases besides being Lewis acids.
+Considering the structure of carbene shown below, explain why carbenes are Lewis acids.

 ANSWERS OPTIONS